ToolJet/ToolJet/docs/docs/how-to/display-table-record-new-page.md

 - Key: **student_id** *(Enter your desired variable name)*
 - Value: `{{components.table1.selectedRow.id}}`

-This event will save the student id value in the entered variable name, which can be accessed on another page to fetch related data.
+This event will save the student id value in the specified variable, which can be accessed on another page.
+Similarly, you can save all the required values in different separate variables to access on another page.

 <img className="screenshot-full" src="/img/how-to/display-table-record-on-new-page/set-variable.png" alt="Add event handler to set variables"/>